cp-algorithms/cp-algorithms/src/graph/mst_prim.md

 ```

 The adjacency matrix `adj[][]` of size $n \times n$ stores the weights of the edges, and it uses the weight `INF` if there doesn't exist an edge between two vertices.
-The algorithm uses two arrays: the flag `selected[]`, which indicates which vertices we already have selected, and the array `min_e[]` which stores the edge with minimal weight to an selected vertex for each each not-yet-selected vertex (it stores the weight and the end vertex).
+The algorithm uses two arrays: the flag `selected[]`, which indicates which vertices we already have selected, and the array `min_e[]` which stores the edge with minimal weight to an selected vertex for each not-yet-selected vertex (it stores the weight and the end vertex).
 The algorithm does $n$ steps, in each iteration the vertex with the smallest edge weight is selected, and the `min_e[]` of all other vertices gets updated.

 ### Sparse graphs: $O(m \log n)$